 You are allowed to grieve

 All married couples expect to live with one another until the rest of their lives.
-That is why a divorce is felt as a loss, even if it’s something you wanted to happen.
+That is why a divorce is felt like a loss, even if it’s something you wanted to happen.

 Examine your feelings